microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/connector.md

 Here's a list of known issues with the Cost Management connector report:

-- `ChargeSubcategory` for uncommitted usage shows "On-Demand".
+- `ChargeSubcategory` for uncommitted usage shows **On-Demand**.
 This value should be null.
 (Applies to all Cost Management data.)
 - `InvoiceIssuerName` doesn't account for indirect Enterprise Agreement and Microsoft Customer Agreement partners.
-The value appears as "Microsoft".
+The value appears as **Microsoft**.
 (Applies to all Cost Management data.)
 - `ListUnitPrice` and `ListCost` can be 0 when the data isn't available.
 (Applies to all Cost Management data.)
 - `PricingUnit` and `UsageUnit` both include the pricing block size.
 Exports (and FinOps hubs) separate the block size into `x_PricingBlockSize`.
 - `SkuPriceId` isn't set due to the connector not having the data to populate the value.